RedSiege/EyeWitness/DOCKER.md

 ## FAQ

-**Q: Why is the image so large (~1GB)?**
+**Q: Why is the image so large (~800MB)?**
-A: The image includes Firefox, Python, and all dependencies.
-This is a one-time download.
+A: The image includes Chromium, Python, and all dependencies.
+This is a one-time download and optimized for the Chromium-only architecture.

 **Q: Can I run multiple instances?**
 A: Yes!
 Docker provides isolation between containers: